arrow_back

 Source: Verse Medical: Internal Clinician Order and Survey Data

 As the home health industry navigates the value-based landscape of 2026, the margin for error is razor-thin.
-The statistical reality is that traditional process-improvement strategies have reached their limit.
+Most traditional process improvement strategies have reached their limit.

 Improving care quality is no longer a localized effort.
 Because patient outcomes are influenced by the entire care continuum, choosing a reliable DMEPOS partner is a strategic clinical decision.

-By partnering with providers like Verse Medical that prioritize care delivery and logistical transparency, HHAs can enhance patient outcomes and prevent in-episode hospitalizations, transforming complex care challenges into a distinct competitive advantage.
+By partnering with Verse Medical, HHAs deliver a DMEPOS experience that enables excellent patient outcomes and financial performance.
+HHAs improve patient function and prevent PPHs, transforming complex care challenges into a competitive advantage.

 Verse's Preferred Provider Solution for HHAs